Firstrade vs Robinhood

 Web Trading – OptionsPlay

 Firstrade put a lot of effort into the Options Trading Platform OptionsPlay.
-A first-class platform which focuses first on what kind of options strategy you want to implement.
+A first-class platform that focuses first on what kind of options strategy you want to implement.
 You can drill down through industries and sectors and you instantly get a technical analysis for the stock, the bullish or bearish score.
 You can even sort your watchlist based on the bullish or bearish score.

 The image to the right shows the OptionsPlay Bullish and Bearish Ratings based on three scenarios based on if you are feeling bullish or bearish about the stock or index.